njugunamark310-cloud/Akan-Name-Generator/README.md

 ## Site Behaviour
-- User enters a valid birth date and selects Male | 2005-10-24, Male | Displays Monday and Akan name "Kwadwo" - Used as a personal birthdate example
+- User enters a valid birth date and selects Male | 2005-10-24, Male | Displays Monday and Akan name "Kwadwo" - Used  a personal birthdate example

 - User enters a valid birth date and selects Female | 2005-10-24, Female | Displays Monday and Akan name "Adwoa" |